 Getting Your Guests to the Right Place

 You are responsible for providing your guests with directions to the location of your wedding.
 Please download this map of Dunes Drive and distribute to your guests with information on how to get to your wedding location.

 For large groups, trash removal may be a condition of your permit.
-We encourage green picnic practices to reduce the amount of trash generated in the monument.

 Wedding decorations add a personal touch to your ceremony.
 Because your wedding is taking place in a national park, there are regulations for acceptable decorations to ensure no non-native species are introduced and to protect the sensitive resources.

 How to Apply for a Wedding Permit1.
 Complete and submit the special use permit application.
 The application must be received by the monument no less than 14 working days prior to the start of the event.

 The application must contain detailed information about your wedding, such as the expected number of guests and if you will be having music, artificial flowers, candles, tents, awnings, chairs, etc. Large weddings may require you to provide port-a-potties and trash receptacles for your event.
 The more information you include on the initial wedding application, the faster your request will be processed.
 The permit is valid only for the date of your wedding.

 2. Read, sign, and return with application the General Permit Conditions.

 3. Submit the completed special use permit application, general conditions, and a $25 non-refundable reservation fee by appointment or via mail.
 Factor in additional time for payments processed through the mail.

 4. Submit payment In the form of a cashier's check or money order.
 Credit cards and personal or business checks are not accepted.
 Make checks or money orders payable to the National Park Service.